tmcowley/swe-group-project/documentation/sc5-testing-and-validation.md

 Component development made use of unit testing at the point of development, as planned in our `Design and Planning Document`.
 Unit testing against the Java back-end, the PostgreSQL database, and the sentiment analyser have been developed in the form of JUnit tests, stored in `/app/src/test/`.
 These testing classes contain unit tests against each public and protected methods from the main source code.

-Below is an example of a JUnit test run against the `Validator.java` method `eventCodeIsValid`.
+Below is an example of a JUnit test run against the `Validator.java` method `eventCodeIsValid`, from the class `ValidatorTest.java`.
 (As defined in Design and Planning, an event code is a non-null, 4 digit, alphanumeric code uniquely identifying an event.)
 ```
 @Test